Ftgeorge/pulsefeed/README.md

 - Breaking News: The breaking news section is powered by the NewsAPI endpoint, ensuring you never miss out on important updates.

-- Headlines Page: Categories are seamlessly integrated using the NewsAPI, allowing users to explore news articles based on their interests.
+- Headlines: Categories are seamlessly integrated using the NewsAPI, allowing users to explore news articles based on their interests.

-- Search API: Effortlessly search through a plethora of news articles using the search functionality.
+- Search: Effortlessly search through a plethora of news articles using the search functionality.

 ## Technologies Used